dasloinc/reactportfolio/README.md

 ### Description
 A React based personal portfolio app using create-react-app.
 #### Deployed
-Through heroku: daslo.me
+Through heroku: ![daslo.me] (http://www.daslo.me/)

-# Installation
+# Installation & Starting the App
+Runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser.

+The page will reload if you make edits.
+You will also see any lint errors in the console.
 * create-react-app cli
-* The packages need to be install are: npm install
+* The packages need to be install are:

-# Start App
-Clone repo, install, cd into folder and run:

-* npm install
+- npm install
 * npm start